Spectrum - 5 Gallon Pail

 Spectrum™ is a high heat, water based viscoelastic polymer damper.
 Formulated by Second Skin with mica, talc, calcium and crushed rubber to reduce resonance and thermal transfer.
 Apply to prepared sheet metal, carbon-fiber, fiberglass or aluminum.

 Each gallon of Spectrum will cover 10 sq ft at the recommended 3 coats for a total of 3 mm thickness.
 Each coat should be applied at 1mm thickness 30-60 minutes apart.
 Once the final coat has been installed, allow 24 hours before the next layer of product or upholstery is installed.
-Spectrum may be painted or covered with a bed liner after 30 days.
+Spectrum may be painted after 7 days or covered with a bed liner after 30 days.

 A water based primer must be installed to plastic, aluminum or fiberglass prior to installing Spectrum.

 Application surface should be dry and free from rust, oil, dirt and debris.
 Denatured alcohol works well to clean leaving no film.
 For high rust climates and previously rusted metal install POR 15 first.

 *Spectrum cleans up with water*

 *DO NOT FREEZE* If product freezes do not mix, shake, or move until completely thawed.

 Spectrum and Spectrum Sludge are not bedliners and may be damaged by foot traffic.